HRagunathan-03/bunny-haven/README.md

 ### Manual Testing

 - Tested carousel on the Homepage.
 Autoplay is working.
-The previous/next controls and indicators are all working correctly.
+The previous/next controls and indicators were not working correctly.
+*This was fixed by correcting the carousel id.*

 - Tested responsiveness across different screen sizes and noticed that there were some alignment issues on the "Adopt a bunny" section on tablet screens.
 *This issue was fixed by targeting the carousel-adopt id in the media queries.*